goldenraphti/humankind-timeline/README.md

 ## Roadmap

-- [ ] add option to choose the starting point ( starting point: Genus Homo / Homo Sapiens)
+- [ ] add option to choose the starting point ( starting point: Genus Homo / Fire / Homo Sapiens)
+- [ ] enable hide events anterior to startpoint on non-has compatible (i.e. FF)
+- [ ] hide custom-distance option if no-js, so can fully work with no-js
-- [ ] refactor code
+- [ ] improve style options forms
 - [ ] improve display hours
 - [ ] improve perf try conditional import of "hasNotSupported" script, so browsers supporting `:has(input)` do not even have to have this script
-- [ ] improve display numbers
 - [ ] make i18n (dates)
 - [ ] make i18n (texts)
 - [ ] SEO